b4b0y4/blocks/README.md

 ```

 2. The new contract will be automatically detected by `checkForNewContracts()`.
 Check the console for new contracts:
-   - The function will scan the contract and output formatted entries
    - Copy these entries and add them manually to the `list` array in `lists.js`
    - Example output format:
    ```js